Google Cloud Platform

 Manual

 If you prefer setting up the resources manually from the Google Cloud Console, follow the steps described in the application.
-You can also find the steps for creating a service account in the GCP documentation.
+You can also find the steps for creating a service account in the Google Cloud documentation.

-While the permissions you grant to Cyscale are limited to reading the configuration of your cloud resources, you might still be concerned about the security of your GCP project.
-Providing the service account key to Cyscale means that any entity with access to the key can read your GCP resources.
+While the permissions you grant to Cyscale are limited to reading the configuration of your cloud resources, you might still be concerned about the security of your Google Cloud project.
+Providing the service account key to Cyscale means that any entity with access to the key can read your Google Cloud resources.

 Cyscale encrypts and stores the credentials in a database accessible only from within the Cyscale infrastructure.
-Then, a specialized microservice decrypts and uses the credentials to sync your GCP assets.
+Then, a specialized microservice decrypts and uses the credentials to sync your Google Cloud assets.
 No member of the Cyscale team has access to your credentials.

 Step 3